turbolent/embergraph/src/resources/deployment/vagrant/samples/AWS/README.txt

-This directory contains a collection of Vagrantfile samples that demonstrate how to launch an EC2 instance and configure it with a Bigdata server or MapGraph under several useful scenarios.
+This directory contains a collection of Vagrantfile samples that demonstrate how to launch an EC2 instance and configure it with a Embergraph server or MapGraph under several useful scenarios.

 The Vagrantfiles are named with a descriptive extension, and must be copied to